Horseshoe Project: The Mix Master

 The original Mix Master was constructed between 1958 and 1962 and never saw significant change after its initial completion.
 Minor improvements included converting the shoulders to travel lanes and elevating the HOV Lane for I-35E over the interchange to Houston Street and Jefferson Boulevard.
-At the time of construction, most freeway traffic in the area went into Downtown, whereas today most bypasses it.
-The interchange was designed accordingly, with incomplete access and on-ramps in close proximity to off-ramps, resulting in significant weaving in and out of traffic.
+In the 1950s, most freeway traffic in the area was headed into Downtown; now most traffic bypasses it.
+The original interchange was thus primarily designed to simplify entering downtown, which created some disadvantages, including incomplete access and on-ramps in close proximity to off-ramps, resulting in significant weaving in and out of traffic.

 Layout

 The Mix Master is essentially a highly modified stack interchange.
-Before the Horseshoe Project, there was no direct access from eastbound I-30 to southbound I-35E and from northbound I-35E to westbound I-30.
-Due to this problem, many drivers used Riverfront Boulevard.
+Before the Horseshoe Project, there was no direct access from eastbound I-30 to southbound I-35E, or from northbound I-35E to westbound I-30.
+Due to this problem, many drivers used Riverfront Boulevard as a connecting route.
 The interchange also previously included several left-hand exits and low visibility points that the Horseshoe Project eliminated.

 City streets in the area include Riverfront Boulevard, Jefferson Boulevard, Houston Street, Cadiz Street and Canton Street.